 - Long Range Planning Committee: The purpose of the Long Range Planning Committee is to provide the Board with reports, recommendations, and suggestions regarding the future needs of Members and a suggested timeframe to implement future facilities and programs to meet those needs.

-- Outreach and Communications Committee: The purpose of the Outreach and Communication Committee is to recommend avenues for reaching out and interacting with Cardholders to facilitate communication and exchange of information; and to recommend information of interest and value to be provided to Cardholders and potential Sun City, Arizona residents.
+- Outreach and Communications Committee: The purpose of the Outreach and Communication Committee is to recommend avenues for improving ways to reach out and interact with Cardholders to facilitate communication and exchange of information; and to recommend information of interest and value to be provided to Cardholders and potential Sun City, Arizona residents.

 - Properties Committee: The purpose of the Properties Committee is to conduct at least three inspections annually of RCSC Facilities; specifically the buildings, equipment, and grounds surrounding the buildings to determine if they are safe, properly cared for and in good condition.
 The Properties Committee will meet with Management to report the status and make recommendations to the Board and/or Management for preservation and care of the facilities.

 SECTION 2: AD HOC COMMITTEES